Quasilocal Smarr relation for an asymptotically flat spacetime: The quasilocal formulation

-The Hawking temperature is defined relative to an observer located where a timelike Killing vector field has unit norm $\sqrt{-\xi^{\mu} \xi_{\mu}} = 1$.
-In an asymptotically flat spacetimes, this means the observer is located at infinity.
-As a consequence, any stationary observer at finite radius where $ |\xi| < 1$ will measure a redshifted temperature known as Tolman temperature, as mentioned in the introduction (\ref{eq:TolmanT}).
+The Hawking temperature is defined relative to an observer located where a timelike Killing vector field has unit norm $\sqrt{-\xi^{\mu} \xi_{\mu}} = 1$, which indicates the observer is located at infinity in an asymptotically flat spacetime.
+As a consequence, any stationary observer at finite radius will measure a redshifted temperature known as Tolman temperature (\ref{eq:TolmanT}).
 Associated with this local temperature, quasilocal thermodynamic quantities should be defined accordingly.

 One of the quasilocal formalism is constructed by Brown and York in \cite{Brown:1992br}.
 Here we employ their method.
 In order to construct the renormalized action, the MM-counterterm is taken as follows